 Truthfully, you probably know a lot more about theory than you think you do.
 Music Theory is not math, as many teachers sometimes suggest (unless you're talking about set theory or other post-tonal studies) but more akin to grammar.
 It's a set of rules that generally govern and/or explain how music functions, seeing as it functions like any other language, with patterns and restrictions.
-I realized this in my first semester of sophomore theory, having been taught to never double the thirds in a chord and then analyzing a Mozart piano piece littered with doubled thirds.
-I felt the same way in my senior AP English Lit class, when we read Wuthering Heights* and I realized that Emily Bronte broke every single rule of constructing a sentence I'd ever learned -- and I adored it.
+And often, rules get broken (e.g. Erik Satie).

-I'll break down some of these terms so that they're more accessible to anyone who wishes to access them.
+I'll break down some of these theoretical terms so that they're more accessible to any interested.

-We'll break things down into four areas: harmony, rhythm, and melody (the three basic elements of music) with the fourth area being general terms.
+We'll discuss things down in four areas: harmony, rhythm, and melody (the three basic elements of music) with the fourth area being general terms.

 - Triad: a chord composed of three notes.
 The four most common types of triad chords are major, minor, diminished and augmented.
 This page from Rice University gives a pretty decent explanation of how triads are built.